CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Step_Registry/Step_Registry_Ref_Guide.md

 ## What is a Ref?
 A ref is the most basic step in the step registry, it can be thought of as the building-blocks of other steps.
-A ref is essentially a BASH script that be used on it's own or as part of a chain or workflow.
+A ref is essentially a BASH script that be used on its own or as part of a chain or workflow.
 A ref is comprised of five files:

 - **Configuration file:** A YAML file used to define the refs required resources, environment variables, secrets, container, etc.
 - **OWNERS file:** A file used by OpenShift GitHub robots as a list of users who are allowed to approve or deny changes to a step.